 - An offer to accompany them to a writer's conference or class for moral support

 - Leather desk tools

 - Vintage pens or pencils

-- Mugs with poetry quotes presented with coffee or tea.
+- A mug with poetry on it presented with coffee or tea

 I'd Love to Hear Your Feedback!